-Organ/tissue transplants (continued) You pay

-Standard Option Value Plan

-Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
-PPO: 15% of the Plan's Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
-PPO: 20% of the Plan's

-renal cell carcinomasarcomasmultiple sclerosis

-0 nsplants - continued on next page

-Organ/tissue transplants (continued) You pay Standard Option Value Plan Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: • Autologous transplants for: - chronic myelogenous leukemia - chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - early stage (indolent or non-advanced) small cell lymphocytic lymphoma - small cell lung cancer - breast cancer - pithelial ovarian cancer - multiple sclerosis - systemic lupus erythematosis - systemic sclerosis - amyloidosis (single) Standard Option Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
-PPO: 15% of the Plan's allowance and all charges over \$200,000.
-Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount.
-All charges over \$100,000.
-Value Plan Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
-PPO: 20% of the Plan's allowance and all charges over \$200,000.
-Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount.
-All charges over \$100,000. amytodosis (single)scleroderma SSc (severe, progressive) Expenses for services or supplies specifically excluded by the Plan, unless part of a treatment plan approved through the Coventry Transplant Network Donor screening tests and donor search expenses except those performed on the actual donor or those approved through the Coventry Transplant Network Travel, lodging and meal expenses not approved by the Plan Services and supplies for or related to transplants not listed as covered.
+0 You pay Organ/tissue transplants (continued) Standard Option Value Plan Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000 PPO: 15% of the Plan's Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000 PPO: 20% of the Plan's allowance and all charges over selections.
+Autologous transplants for: chronic myelogenous leukemia chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) early stage (indolent or non-advanced) small cell lymphocytic lymphoma small cell lung cancer breast cancer epithelial ovarian cancer multiple sclerosis systemic lupus erythematosis systemic sclerosis amyloidosis (single) scleroderma allowance and all charges over \$200,000 Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over \$100,000 allowance and all charges over \$200,000 Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over \$100,000 - scleroderma-SSc (severe, progressive) Not covered: Expenses for services or supplies specifically excluded by the Plan, unless part of a treatment plan approved through the Coventry Transplant Network Donor screening and search expenses after four screened donors, except when approved through the Coventry Transplant Network Travel, lodging and meal expenses not approved by the Plan Services and supplies for or related to transplants not listed as covered.
 Related services or supplies include administration of chemotherapy when supported by transplant procedures.
 All charges All charges Anesthesia Professional services for the administration of anesthesia in hospital and out of hospital PPO: 10% of the Plan's allowance Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount If you use a PPO facility, we pay PPO benefits when you receive services from an anesthesiologist who is not a PPO provider.
-See Preferred Provider Organization, Section 1, for further details.
-PPO: 20% of the Plan's allowance Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount If you use a PPO facility, we pay PPO benefits when you receive services from an anesthesiologist who is not a PPO provider.
-See Preferred Provider Organization, Section 1, for further details.
+See PPO: 20% of the Plan's allowance Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount If you use a PPO facility, we pay PPO benefits when you receive services from an anesthesiologist who is not a PPO provider.
+See services from an anesthesiologist services from an anesthesiolog